 " Photography, just as any other form of art, becomes meaningful when it is able to propose a different approach to life and slightly shift the course of humanity for the better. "

-In that sense, the creator is burdened with a heavier mission than to just produce original work by being truthful and communicate his/hers inner thoughts and obsessions.
-If this is all what artists ever did, then we would have been creating art for the sake of art.
-Art would have never been considered as the cornerstone of our civilisation, as it now is by everyone.
+In that sense, the creator is burdened with a heavier mission than just producing original work by being truthful and communicating his/hers inner thoughts and obsessions.
+If this is all that artists ever did, then we would have been creating art for the sake of art.
+Art would have never been considered the cornerstone of our civilisation, as it now is by everyone.

-These arguments therefore become our main elements of our work.
+These arguments, therefore, become the main elements of our work.
 Nevertheless, no matter how well we are able to communicate our arguments through the work we produce, this by itself is not enough for the receiver.
-We need to CONVINCE about the validity of our arguments.
+We need to CONVINCE the validity of our arguments.

-Furthermore, these arguments must be interesting enough and at the same time present a truth, or even better a concern that the receiver has never thought about.
-Essentially, the receiver must not only be presented with a new concern or a new truth that opposes his/hers current beliefs and values, but be convinced about their validity.
+Furthermore, these arguments must be interesting enough and at the same time present truth or even better a concern that the receiver has never thought about.
+Essentially, the receiver must not only be presented with a new concern or a new truth that opposes his/hers current beliefs and values but be convinced about their validity.